wesmith/IMUtest/README.md

 A python program plotIMU.py has been developed to plot the roll, pitch, and heading angles from the IMU as it is randomly moved in three-space, to analyze the effect of the gyro/accelerometer fusion and magnetnetometer low-pass filtering.
-A series of plots have been produced to link to these results below.
+A series of plots have been produced to link to a discussion of these results below.
 The two parameters that were varied from one plot to the other were the *alphaACC* and the *alphaMAG*.

+*_alphaACC_* This is a float between 0 and 1, that is defined in IMUtest.ino. _alphaACC_ ~ 1 weights the gyro very
+heavily in the complementary filter, and _alphaACC_ ~ 0 weights the accelerometer very heavily.
+Typically values around 0.95 appear to be optimum: values lower than this produce noisy results, values closer to 1 tend to drift.

 **_5/19/17 UPDATE_**